Dark nights, difficult weather, drunk passengers… hazards and risks increase in the cold winter months. Use our round-up as a personal safety prompt

 Read more: Staying safe when working alone

-Particularly if you often work alone, find out from your employer how to get help if an abusive or violent incident occurs.
-Plus, how do they or the site owner want you to report any incidents, including other safety incidents or real-time issues?
+Especially if you often work alone, find out from your employer how to get help if an abusive or violent incident occurs.
+How do they or the site owner want you to report any incidents, including other safety incidents or real-time issues?
 If you have a general concern about work-related violence, you can always raise it with CIRAS confidentially.

-See 'Work-related abuse: a growing crisis' for more about work-related violence.
+See Violence at work: it's never normal for more about work-related violence.

 Slips, trips and falls

-Most major injuries at railway stations are because of slips, trips and falls: nearly 200 in 2019/20.
+Most major injuries at railway stations are because of slips, trips and falls.
 They are a common cause of injuries in many workplaces.
 Help reduce them by keeping paths clear of ice or tidying up trailing cables for example.

 Companies address seasonal risks in many ways.
 Examples from our members: using video calls to conduct a site briefing the day before; providing on-site wind shelters and drying rooms; winter driving packs containing water, hand warmers, a hi-vis vest, wind-up torch and scraper; briefings on winter vehicle readiness; and dual-SIM work phones to provide extra signal coverage when driving alone.